taurus-org/taurus/doc/source/tep/TEP3.md

 - Note: the validator classes should ideally be implemented using name parsing only (e.g. avoiding to instantiate TaurusModel ojects), and, if possible, avoid requiring the import of optional modules.
 The base classes provided for validators allow defining a new validator by providing just a few partial regexps for each URI component.

-Generic (?scheme-agnostic?)
-Taurus helpers
+Generic ("scheme-agnostic") Taurus helpers
 -------------------------------------------

-Users of Taurus are encouraged to write ?scheme-agnostic? code whenever it is possible (e.g., code using the taurus.core should try to avoid assuming that a given attribute is of a certain scheme type).
+Users of Taurus are encouraged to write "scheme-agnostic" code whenever it is possible (e.g., code using the taurus.core should try to avoid assuming that a given attribute is of a certain scheme type).
 Checks should be done (whenever it is possible) against the Base/Abstract classes instead of scheme-specific.

 Also, taurus.core must provide the following scheme-agnostic factory functions: